zenkay/simple-spreadsheet/README.md

 # Simple Spreadsheet

-Recently a wrote a module to import raw data from Excel-like files to database and export it in various formats.
+Recently I wrote a module to import raw data from Excel-like files to database and export it in various formats.
 To accomplish this i have to use different gems with different usage patterns so I decide to wrap them in a single simple gem.
 This is a spreadsheet reader and writer that (will) supports common formats: CSV (.csv), Excel (.xls, .xlsx), Open-office (.ods) and Google (online).

 Used gems: